 By the Spirit, Isaiah looked ahead to this very moment and, also by the Spirit, Jesus was looking back to Isaiah’s prophecy.
 A little time warp thing is going on here, as the past has met the future in the present, right?
 Or, if that sounds too complicated, just stick with what Jesus said, “Today, this scripture has been fulfilled in your hearing.”
 This is the beginning of the year of the Lord’s favor, and Jesus came here to announce that the Messianic program is now underway.
 It’s kicking off.

 The broken-hearted find no hope in themselves.
-So all they can look for is mercy.
+So they look for all they can look for, mercy.
 They longingly plead for help that comes from outside of themselves.
 They look for someone else to save them.
 Someone else to set them free.
 Someone else to heal them and comfort them.
-Those who mourn, the broken-hearted ones, they’re the ones—and, by the way, they alone—they’re the ones whom God will heal, whom God will comfort.
+Those who mourn, the broken-hearted ones, they’re the ones, and, by the way, they alone, they’re the ones whom God will heal, whom God will comfort.

 A lot of people come to the church for counseling, and they want something fixed.
 I mean, we all want something fixed; we all want to grow.
-But some people come and they receive counsel from the Word of God, they receive—and many of you have done this—you have counseled people, you’ve given them the Word, you’ve given them solid principles, and intellectually they understand everything you’re saying—they even assent to it, they agree with it.
+But some people come and they receive counsel from the Word of God, they receive, and many of you have done this, you have counseled people, you’ve given them the Word, you’ve given them solid principles, and intellectually they understand everything you’re saying, they even assent to it, they agree with it.
 But, you know what?
 Their hearts aren’t truly broken.
 That’s something you and I can’t see on the outside.
-Only God know.
+Only God knows.
 Their hearts aren’t broken.

 Nazareth was not ready.
 In fact, all of Israel wasn’t ready for the extension of this promise.
 Not yet.
 The people still needed to learn to be broken-hearted over their sin, to mourn over their spiritual condition, to look upon him whom they have pierced and to mourn and to long for his salvation.
 I’m so grateful to know, because it’s written in the Word of God, that that will happen to the people of Israel one day.
 I pray that God would speed that repentance.